Our suggestions will help you manage your college finances successfully.

 Explore payment plan options to pay your University of Illinois charges:

-University Payment Plans are administered through University Student Financial Services and Cashier Operations (USFSCO), which lets you spread out payment of anticipated tuition, mandatory fees, and university housing expenses if you do not plan on paying your student account balance in full by the billing due date.
+University Payment Plans are administered through the University Bursar, which lets you spread out payment of anticipated tuition, mandatory fees, and university housing expenses if you do not plan on paying your student account balance in full by the billing due date.

 Know Your Saving Options